Skip to main content

 The Ethics of 100buy Shopping: Your Burning Questions Answered

-2026.03.0929 views6 min read
+2026.03.0939 views6 min read

 Look, I'm not going to pretend this isn't complicated.
-Every time I browse through a CNFans spreadsheet, there's this little voice in my head asking questions.
+Every time I browse through a 100buy spreadsheet, there's this little voice in my head asking questions.
 And judging by the Reddit threads and Discord conversations I've seen, I'm not alone in this.

 So let's just tackle this head-on.
 Here are the questions people actually ask me about the ethics of this whole shopping culture.

-Is buying from CNFans spreadsheets even legal?
+Is buying from 100buy spreadsheets even legal?

 Here's the thing — it's not black and white.
 Buying items for personal use?
 That's generally in a legal gray zone in most countries.
 You're not going to get arrested for ordering a jacket for yourself.